-Commission Staff recommends approval of the Company's Application to transfer its ownership interest in Skookumchuck to Washington LLC.
+Commission Staff recommends approval of the Company's Application to transfer its Skookumchuck to Washington LLC.
 In addition, to allow the project to become an "eligible facility" within the meaning of Section 32 of PUHCA, Staff recommends that the Commission's Order specifically state that the sale (1) will benefit customers, (2) is in the public interest, and (3) does not violate Idaho state law.
-Staff approves of the Company-proposed ratemaking treatment and recommends that the final accounting entries associated with the sale be filed with the Commission within 45 days of closing.
+Staff also recommends that the final accounting entries be filed with the Commission within 45 days of closing.

-Based on Staff's review of the Idaho Code, Staff represents that it has discovered no Idaho laws that address the issues raised by Avista's request, and none that prohibit or limit the authority of Washington, LLC, as an EWG, to operate Skookumchuck as a wholesale facility.
+Based on Staff's review of the Idaho Code, Staff represents that it has discovered no Idaho laws that address the issues raised by Avista's request, and none prohibit or limit the authority of Washington, LLC as an EWG to operate Skookumchuck as a wholesale facility.
 Staff notes further that although the project is located in Washington, the transaction complies with the intent and meets the standards of Idaho Code § 61-328.
 In compliance therewith, Staff represents:

 - a.
 That the transaction is consistent with the public interest; - b.
 That the cost of and rates for supplying service will not be increased by reason of such transaction; and - c.
-That the applicant for such acquisition or transfer has the bona fide intent and financial ability to operate and maintain said property in the public service.
+That the applicant for such acquisition or transfer has the bonafide intent and financial ability to operate and maintain said property in the public service.

 Staff agrees with the Company's contention that the benefits from the proposed sale outweigh the risks of rising costs of continuing to invest in and operate and maintain Skookumchuck. . . .
 The cost of power generated from Skookumchuck substantially exceeds the projected cost of market power.
 The proposed transaction eliminates the risk that the Company will be required to fund its share of expenditures for ensuring the continued structural integrity of the Skookumchuck dam.
-Skookumchuck has an electrical capacity of only 1 MW and is operated for principal purposes of supplying cooling water to the adjacent Centralia Power Plant.
+Skookumchuck has an electrical capacity of only 1 MW and is operated for principal purposes of supplying cooling water to the adjacent Centralia power plant.
 As a result, Skookumchuck has a relatively low energy output and a very low capacity factor.
-Finally, the project no longer represents a "core business" asset to Avista or any of the current Owners because the Owners no longer have an ownership interest in the Centralia Power Plant.
+Finally, the project no longer represents a "core business" asset to Avista or any of the current Owners because the Owners no longer have an ownership interest in the Centralia Steam plant.